algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 The current score is compared to the list starting from the bottom and inserted into it above a lower score and below a higher score as should be.

-The previous last score of the lis should disappear naturally.
+The previous last score of the list should disappear naturally.

 If the current score isn't worthy of being in the leaderboard, the leaderboard isn't even shown. (more on leaderboard mechanics in User Interface section)